MariusFurter/MAT740-Topology-in-Lean-HS25/Project/topics.md

 # Connected spaces

-4.[Aroon] - Prove that the connected subsets of R are intervals. - Corollary: Intermediate value theorem.
+4.[Aroon, Äia] - Prove that the connected subsets of R are intervals. - Corollary: Intermediate value theorem.

 5.[Lea + Christina + Jana] Prove more properties of connected spaces (Lee Prop 4.9)